 - Persistent Fatigue: Extreme tiredness that doesn’t improve with rest may indicate liver problems.

-- Yellowing Skin or Eyes (Jaundice): This is a clear sign that your liver isn’t processing bilirubin effectively.
+- Yellowing Skin or Eyes (Jaundice): This is a clear sign that your liver isn’t processing bilirubin effectively. especially when your body begins to show the signs of a healthy liver.

 - Dark Urine or Pale Stools: These changes can signal liver dysfunction.